mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 **NOTE** Currently it is not possible to create indexes and thus there will never be any indexes that could be dropped.
-However, provided the specfied collection exists, dropping indexes will always succeed except for an attempt to drop the built-in `_id_` index.
+However, provided the specified collection exists, dropping indexes will always succeed except for an attempt to drop the built-in `_id_` index.

 ### fsync